top of page

 1. Cloth training pants are easier for younger toddlers to push down.

-And when it’s easier for your toddler to do something WITHOUT YOUR HELP, that’s when we tend to see less accidents and less toddler resistance.
+And when it’s easier for your toddler to do something WITHOUT YOUR HELP, that’s when we tend to see fewer accidents and less toddler resistance.
 The greater toddler independence you see in doing all of the things...the better the potty training process goes.

 2. Cloth training pants help with dribblers.